schneems/schneems/_posts/2017-07-26-omscs-omg-is-an-online-masters-right-for-you.md

 - Exercises don't always match course material.
 I took AI for Robotics and the final "big" group project had almost nothing to do with the course.
 This comes back to the "grinding" I mentioned earlier, I don't want to program for the sake of programming, I want to program to learn a topic.

 - Better project specifications.
 Specifications are often vague.
 In the current OS course I'm taking, when we submit our program to be tested, there are explicit tests for things that were not even mentioned in the assignment.
-If you have to be vauge in a specification for an assignment for it to be challenging enough, then it's not a very good assignment.
+If you have to be vague in a specification for an assignment for it to be challenging enough, then it's not a very good assignment.

 - The administration needs to put a human face to their students.
 Course Surveys aren't enough.
 At the end of each semester GT sends out "course surveys".
 I think they're trying to make sure the content is good, and that the teachers are meeting expectations.
 This is fine, but way too coarse grained.
 I have lots of critiques for my classes where I think they can do better, but I need more nuance than a survey.
 I also don't want to rank them low because they're doing a good job, but I think they could be doing a better job.
 Maybe if they randomly selected a few students and did Google Hangout interviews to get some nuance and add some stories to the raw data, it could help.